simomat/streamjoin/README.md

 #### One to Many, Many to One, Many to Many
 For all join types, multiple matches are respected by calling the combiner for each match.
-Instead of `.combine(combiner)`, a grouped matcher may be defined, that takes a left object and a stream of matching right object as parameter:
+Instead of `.combine(combiner)`, a grouped matcher may be defined, that takes a left object and a stream of matching right objects as parameter:
 ```java
     ...
     .group((left, streamOfMatchingRight) -> something(left, streamOfMatchingRight))